sandreas/m4b-tool/README.md

 # m4b-tool
-m4b-tool is a is a wrapper for `ffmpeg` and `mp4v2` to merge, split or and manipulate audiobook files with chapters.
+`m4b-tool` is a is a wrapper for `ffmpeg` and `mp4v2` to merge, split or and manipulate audiobook files with chapters.
 Although `m4b-tool` is designed to handle m4b files, nearly all audio formats should be supported, e.g. mp3, aac, ogg, alac and flac.

 ## Features

 - `merge` a set of audio files (e.g. MP3 or AAC) into a single m4b file
 - `split` a single m4b file into several output files by chapters
-- Adding or adjusting `chapters` for an existing m4b file via silence detection or musicbrainz
+- Add or adjust `chapters` for an existing m4b file via silence detection or musicbrainz

 ## TL;DR - examples for the most common tasks

-> `merge` all audio files in directory `data/my-audio-book` into file `data/merged.m4b` (tags are retained and `data/my-audio-book/cover.jpg` is embedded, if available)
+> `merge` all audio files in directory `data/my-audio-book` into file `data/merged.m4b` (tags are retained and `data/my-audio-book/cover.jpg`  and `data/my-audio-book/description.txt` are embedded, if available)
 ```
 m4b-tool merge "data/my-audio-book/" --output-file="data/merged.m4b"
 ```